classmodel/class-web/README.md

 ## Tech stack

 The CLASS package is written in typescript.
+It uses a [JSON schema](https://json-schema.org/) to define the shape and constraints of a configuration.
-It uses [zod](https://zod.dev/) for the configuration and runtime validation.
-Zod can be converted to/from [JSONSchema](https://json-schema.org/), which is ideal for sharing the configuration between web-app, library code, and perhaps other implementations of CLASS as well.
+JSON schema is cross-langanuage and is ideal for sharing the configuration between web-app, library code, and perhaps other implementations of CLASS as well.
+To validate a configuration it uses the JSON schema together with [ajv](https://ajv.js.org/).
+Ajv is the reference JSON schema validator in then JS ecosystem.

 The web application is build with [solid.js](https://docs.solidjs.com/).
 Solid is a relatively simple framework for building reactive web applications.
 With its metaframework [SolidStart](https://docs.solidjs.com/solid-start) it is quite easy to pre-render the web application as static pages that can be hosted on github pages.
+To keep track of form state and errors it uses [modular forms](https://modularforms.dev/) package.

 We've chosen [SolidUI](https://www.solid-ui.com/) as the basis for the UI.
 Build after [ShadCN](), SolidUI provides good-looking, accessible components (powered